 The Frankfurt School’s interpretation of Marxist philosophy is called Critical Theory.
 Some of the key issues Critical Theory deals with are critique of capitalist society, social emancipation as well as detection of pathologies of society, hence “critical” theory.

 That sounds reasonable and well thought out, but it’s a misleading, sugarcoated description of what it really does.
 Critical Theory is Cultural Marxism in disguise.

 Just as Marx divided people along class lines, as victims and their oppressors, the goal of Critical Theory is to create victims out of racial minorities, immigrants, homosexuals, women and pit one group against another to achieve political power.

 Behind the banner of Critical Theory, Cultural Marxism is taught in higher education, sometimes under the labels “social sciences”, or “cultural studies”.
-There are entire academic departments at universities, dedicated to these incoherent, illogical ideologies.
+There are entire academic departments at universities, dedicated to it.

 Cultural Marxism is the source of identity politics, and political correctness, that has divided the United States.
 It is why so many young Americans hate their country and why so many support socialism and communism today.

 Cultural Marxism is also camoflauged as “liberalism“, or “progressivism, it is what’s behind the attacks on the nuclear family, religion, the constitution, the male role model and sexual morals.